blackcatacademy/blackcat-kernel-contracts/docs/DRY_RUN_EDGEN.md

 - explorer: `https://edgenscan.io`

 This guide assumes:
-- Docker is available (we run Foundry via `ghcr.io/foundry-rs/foundry:latest`)
+- Docker is available (we run Foundry via `ghcr.io/foundry-rs/foundry:stable` by default)
 - You use a temporary funded EOA for the dry run (do **not** reuse production keys)

 ## 0) One-time helpers